-Catherine Maloney, an Indian student at Tampere University of Applied Sciences, is currently studying in her third year of International business in Finland.
+Catherine, an Indian student at Tampere University of Applied Sciences, is currently studying in her third year of international business in Finland.
 Because of her father’s work, she has been traveling to Finland since she was 3 years old.
 At the age of 13, Catherine met a few international students, who inspired her to apply to study in Finland.
 She fell in love with the city of Tampere, and 4 years later, she decided to apply to TAMK to do her bachelor’s degree.

 What made you study in Finland?